mattpap/masters-thesis/sphinx/src/groebner.rst

 ------------------

-Geometry is one of the primary subjects taught during elementary mathematics classes and using SymPy for studying theorems of euclidean geometry seems a very promising idea.
-For example, lets consider a rhombus in a fixed coordinate system.
-We would like to prove a theorem, that diagonals of this rhombus are mutually perpendicular.
+Geometry is one of the primary subjects taught during elementary mathematics classes and using SymPy for studying theorems of Euclidean geometry seems a very promising idea.
+For example, lets consider a rhombus (in a fixed coordinate system).
+We would like to prove a theorem that diagonals of a rhombus are mutually perpendicular.
 We are of course interested in a purely algorithmic approach to solve this problem.
 To prove this theorem we will use the machinery of |groebner| bases.